-8.NS.A.
 Know that there are numbers that are not rational, and approximate them by rational numbers.

-1. Know that numbers that are not rational are called irrational.
-Understand informally that every number has a decimal expansion; for rational numbers show that the decimal expansion repeats eventually, and convert a decimal expansion, which repeats eventually into a rational number.
-Note: Check for student understanding of operations with rational numbers (7.NS) and provide intervention as needed.
+8.NS.A.1 Know that numbers that are not rational are called irrational.
+Understand informally that every number has a decimal expansion; for rational numbers show that the decimal expansion repeats eventually, and convert a decimal expansion which repeats eventually into a rational number.

-2. Use rational approximations of irrational numbers to compare the size of irrational numbers, locate them approximately on a number line diagram, and estimate the value of expressions (e.g., π^2).
+8.NS.A.2 Use rational approximations of irrational numbers to compare the size of irrational numbers, locate them approximately on a number line diagram, and estimate the value of expressions (e.g., π^2).
+For example, by truncating the decimal expansion of $\sqrt{2}$, show that $\sqrt{2}$ is between 1 and 2, then between 1.4 and 1.5, and explain how to continue on to get better approximations.

-8.EE.A.
-Work with radicals and integer exponents.
+Expressions and Equations Work with radicals and integer exponents.

-- 1. Know and apply the properties of integer exponents to generate equivalent numerical expressions.
-(Note: Teach laws of exponents with variable as the base.) - 2.
-Use square root and cube root symbols to represent solutions to equations of the form $x^2 = p$ and $x^3 = p$, where p is a positive rational number.
+8.EE.A.2 Use square root and cube root symbols to represent solutions to equations of the form $x^2 = p$ and $x^3 = p$, where p is a positive rational number.
 Evaluate square roots of small perfect squares and cube roots of small perfect cubes.
 Know that $\sqrt{2}$ is irrational.